Speech and Language Pathology

 This minor provides foundational knowledge in normal and disordered processes of speech, language and swallowing.
 It is open to students in any major at Binghamton.

-What do speech and language pathologists do?
+What do speech-language pathologists do?

 Accreditation Statement